 This is a study of animal immune responses, with emphasis on the properties of antigens and immunoglobulins, cellular communication, pathology, and the development and regulation of humoral and cellular immunity.
 Lecture.

-Prerequisite: BIOL 111, BIOL 112, with a grade of C or better; CHEM 205, CHEM 206; or consent of department chair.
+Prerequisite: BIOL 111, BIOL 112, with a grade of C or better; CHEM 205; or consent of department chair.

 Offered: As needed.